Nick León Revives Space Tapes, the Miami Label Started by III Points' Founder

 TicketsThu., Jul.
 6, 7:30pm

-He's optimistic that this can be the first of many nights Space Tapes will host to commemorate a new release.
+He's optimistic this event can be the first of many nights Space Tapes will host to commemorate releases.

-"I've always been into experimental, left field music.
-My plan is for Space Tapes is to help people see who is coming up in the local scene.
+"I've always been into experimental, left-field music.
+My plan for Space Tapes is to help people see who is coming up in the local scene.
 I want people to see what's coming out of Miami without them having to dig too deep."

 Space Tapes Release Party